kpuka/SIMAH/_resources/06 Regressions 1-Linear.md

 - **Prior knowledge from the scientific literature is the most important rationale**.
 Which variables are known to affect the outcome you are studying?
 - Do not remove variables that just because they are not significant (p >.05).
 A p>.05 is not a sign that the variables do nothing, it just means that the effects of those variables could not be detected from the sample.
 Leaving in not-significant variables ensures that your confidence intervals and p-values have the correct interpretation, and they are the most faithful estimates you can make
 - Avoid including variables which are largely homogenous between participants.
 For example, if you are studying 100 patients, and only 3 of them smoke, the effects of smoking may not be estimated very well due to the small sample of those participants
 - Automated variable selection methods (backward/forward selection) provide biased results and should be avoided.
+A more detailed explanation of all of the issues associated with stepwise methods, see section 4.3 in [Regression Modeling Strategies (Harrell, 2015)](https://link.springer.com/book/10.1007/978-3-319-19425-7).

 # Comparing and Centering Regression Coefficients
 In general, it is not possible to compare regression coefficients directly.
 This is because they describe the effects of a **one-unit** change in a variable (X), therefore, **the magnitude of the regression coefficient is dependent on the units of the covariate.**